-In-person students are required to attend the iSchool Symposium.
-Online students are strongly encouraged to attend.
+Students are given the opportunity to present their work at the iSchool Symposium.
+Students are encouraged to attend, but it is not mandatory.
 The iSchool Symposium is a great opportunity to present the work you have completed during your field study, and a chance to add an academic presentation to your CV or resume.
 Details about the iSchool Symposium and how to prepare a poster will be communicated in the course syllabus.